sandeepsnairms/banking-multi-agent-workshop/01_exercises/csharp/workshop/Module-03.md

 }
 ```

-## Activity 5: Adding a Tool to the Agent
+## Activity 5: Building an Agent Dynamically

 Similar to generating system prompts based on agent type, we need the Tools to be created dynamically.
 Next, we will implement a **CreateAllAgentsWithInProcessTools()** function that dynamically generates a Tool based on the agent type.